 There are three components that make up the Overall grade awarded on a Peerceptiv assignment.
 You’ll see the Overall Grade for each assignment on the Grades page as well as all 3 components of the grade.

-- Writing Grade: This is the grade received on your submission.
-Feedback from your instructor and the ratings from your peers are used to create this grade.
+- Submission Grade: This is the grade received on your submission.
+Ratings from your instructor and peers are used to generate this grade.

 When you look at your assignment grade, you will see a chart like this.